 - Stir the chilled whipped cream into the cream cheese mixture until it is fully incorporated.

-- Place mixture into a piping bag with a large tip, I used Wilton 2A, and then decorate the top of the cheesecake.
+- Place the whipped topping mixture into a piping bag with a large tip, I used Wilton 2A, and then decorate the top of the cheesecake by piping large dots.